oxyg3nium/oxyg3nium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/setting/Configs.md

 The `Configs` object provides utility methods for loading and parsing configuration files for the Oxyg3nium project.
 The object is responsible for loading configuration files for the system, network, and user.
 It also provides methods for validating and parsing the configuration files.

 The `Configs` object is implemented as a Scala object, which means that it is a singleton object that can be accessed from anywhere in the codebase.
-The object is defined in the `org.alephium.flow.setting` package.
+The object is defined in the `org.oxyg3nium.flow.setting` package.

 The `Configs` object provides the following methods: